damalis/full-stack-proxy-nginx-fat-free-for-everyone-with-docker-compose/README.md

 Proxying is typically used to distribute the load among several servers, seamlessly show content from different websites, or pass requests for processing to application servers over protocols other than HTTP.

+add or remove code in the ```./proxy/templates/proxy.conf.template``` file for custom proxy configurations

 [https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/)

 #### Webserver